Switching From Traditional Devices and Storage.

 Hard disk sales drop.
 More people are switching from using traditional computers to using smartphones and tablets for various computing tasks.
 These new technologies use a different type of drive for data storage, the solid state drive, or SSD.
-Because of this, many industry experts are foretelling a substantial drop in hard disk sales in 2013.
+Because of this, many industry experts are foretelling a substantial drop in hard disk sales.
+In 2019 1 TB SSD’s could become the mainstream storage drive.
+Prices on SSD’s have fallen 50-60 percent year over year.
+For example, the highly sought after Samsung 970 EVO M.2 NVMe SSD sold for $149.99.

 The reason for the price swings lower?
-NAND flash memory vendors are transitioning to the smaller 14nm technology.
+NAND flash memory vendors are transitioning to the smaller technologies.
 Production expense decreases are the culprit.
 This is good for the consumer.

 But an SSD is still too costly for data intensive uses.
 Cloud storage, data server farms and virtual servers all still depend on hard disks to function.
 This is helping to add some stability to the hard drive market.
 Other concerns arise when these solid state hard disks fail. eProvided warns that drive failures can become costly with this new storage technology.
-Have questions you have about SSD drive recovery, we can help you plan ahead.
+Have questions about SSD data recovery?
+In short, we can help you plan ahead.

 However, the iSuppli report indicates that the use of external hard disk drives on an individual level is likely to drop.
 Rather than rely on an external hard drive for extra storage or backup, cloud storage and Internet based backup solutions may replace external hard drives by the end of the decade.